benjaminheath238/Neutron/docs/config.md

 ## Basic Class Overview

-Neutron handles config files by creating a tree similar to that used for XML parsing in the standerd Java packages.
+Neutron handles config files by creating a tree similar to that used for XML parsing in the standard Java packages.

 The base type in the created tree is the `ConfigNode` class that contains the most simple functionality such as naming the node, setting the nodes type and setting the nodes parent.
 This class is extended by two other classes ConfigOption and ConfigSection.